Head CoachEric Wolf

 He also coached the school's first-ever back-to-back Tewaaraton Award recipient and three-time AE Player of the Year in Lyle Thompson, who became the career Division I leader for points (400) and assists (225).

-Additionally, Wolf currently holds the position of assistant coach with the Israeli Men's National Team.
-During the 2014 World Games in Denver, he helped Team Israel to a 6-2 record and a seventh-place finish.
+Wolf also held the position of assistant coach with the Israeli Men's National Team.
+During the 2014 World Games in Denver, he helped Team Israel to a 6-2 record and a seventh-place finish, and most recently helped the national team to a 5-2 mark in 2018, also finishing seventh overall.

 A Long Island native from Baldwin, Wolf played in 62 career games at Albany, helping the Great Danes to three America East Conference titles and NCAA Division I Tournament appearances from 2004-07.